 Only 6 per cent of British Asians would spend less than £20,000 on a wedding.

-From the days of Punjabi weddings held in pub function rooms with meat served in plastic buckets, alcohol consumed at extraordinary levels, and women cooking at home; to those Pakistani weddings held at the local community centre and Gujarati weddings taking place in schools – Asian weddings have definitely come a long way.
+From the days of Punjabi weddings held in pub function rooms with meat served in plastic buckets, alcohol consumed at extraordinary levels, and women cooking at home; to those Pakistani weddings held at the local community centre and Gujarati weddings taking place in schools – Asian wedding venues have definitely come a long way.

 Over the years, Asian weddings have become more and more extravagant.
 Instead of the simple dine and dash option within a small and cramped room, we now expect to see grandeur and entertainment.